Aliases for TXN Gene

 GeneCards Summary for TXN Gene

 TXN (Thioredoxin) is a Protein Coding gene.
-Diseases associated with TXN include breast mucinous carcinoma and acute myocarditis.
-Among its related pathways are Signaling events mediated by PTP1B and Metabolism.
-GO annotations related to this gene include enzyme binding and protein disulfide oxidoreductase activity.
+Diseases associated with TXN include adult t-cell leukemia and breast mucinous carcinoma.
+Among its related pathways are Gene Expression and Metabolism.
+GO annotations related to this gene include poly(A) RNA binding and oxidoreductase activity, acting on a sulfur group of donors, disulfide as acceptor.
 An important paralog of this gene is TXNDC8.

 UniProtKB/Swiss-Prot for TXN Gene